Al-Haqbani/z/README.md

 While a scan runs, results stream live to the page using server‑sent events, so you can watch leaks appear in real time without waiting for the full scan to finish.

-The refreshed dark interface (now using the **Cyborg** Bootswatch theme) shows live results in color-coded tables with running counters for High, Medium, Low and Info leaks.
-You can filter by platform, severity or keyword while the scan runs.
+The refreshed dark interface (now using the **Darkly** Bootswatch theme) shows live results in color-coded tables with running counters for High, Medium, Low and Info leaks.
+Rows fade in smoothly and you can filter by platform, severity or keyword while the scan runs.
 The CLI also prints progress messages such as `Scanning owner/repo (3/10)` so you know which repository is being processed.

 For a richer experience, a React.js dashboard powered by **Material‑UI** lives under the `frontend` directory.
 After building it with `npm run build`, browse to `/app/` on the Flask server.
 This single‑page app connects to the `/stream/<scan_id>` endpoint via **EventSource** to show which repository is being scanned right now.
 It features pause, resume and cancel buttons, animated progress indicators and a summary of repositories scanned and leak counts.
 Completed scans automatically generate downloadable HTML and JSON reports.
 AI verification requires the optional `transformers` and `torch` packages.
 Install them with: